rtreacy87/nvim/README.md

 This README will help you understand the key features and how to use them effectively, especially if you're new to Neovim.

+> **New to Neovim?** Check out our [Neovim Installation Guide](wikis/neovim-installation-wiki/README.md) for detailed instructions on installing and setting up Neovim on Windows, macOS, Linux, and WSL.

 ## About This Configuration

 This configuration is based on [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim), a well-documented starting point for Neovim.
 I've customized it to create a more modular structure where plugins are organized in separate files.